joffrey-bion/seven-wonders/README.md

-# seven-wonders
+# Seven Wonders Online

-An digital version of the famous 7 Wonders game
+An digital version of the famous 7 Wonders board game.

+We do not own the rights on the Seven Wonder game concept and rules, nor on the assets used here.